Navigation

 Treatment for female infertility

 Most treatments for infertility need to be prescribed by a specialist fertility doctor.
-There are lots of treatment choices and you may find it helpful to read more information about infertility treatments.
+There are lots of treatment choices.
+You may find it helpful to read more information about infertility treatments.
+Medicines, surgery and assisted conception are the main treatments available.

 Medicines

-These medicines can sometimes over stimulate your ovaries, so you produce too many eggs.
-If you take these medicines, it can lead to a multiple pregnancy (having twins or more).
 Your doctor will keep a close watch on how your body responds to the medicines.
 You’ll also need to have an ultrasound scan to check how these medicines are working.

 Surgery